knpuniversity/symfony4/sfcasts/upgrade-sf5/our-deprecations.md

 an earlier tutorial.
 Let's go check it out:
 `src/Form/TypeExtension/TextareaSizeExtension.php`

 And...
-PhpStorm is *immediately* super mad at us.
-It says:
+PhpStorm is *immediately* mad at us:

 > class must be declared abstract or implement method `getExtendedTypes()`.

-That's the error you see when you have a class that implements an interface but it's *missing* one of the methods that the interface requires.
+This is the error you see when you have a class that implements an interface but is *missing* one of the methods that the interface requires.
 But in this case, that's not *technically* true.
 Hold command or control and click the interface to jump to that file.